 I work with my graduate and undergraduate students to investigate air quality impacts of Marcellus shale gas production, the relative toxicity of engineered nanoparticles, the exposure risks from consumer aerosols, the application of new tools, instruments, and data analysis techniques to better quantify particulate exposure risks, the effectiveness of government safety regulations, and the psychology and cognitive biases of engineering decision making around risk.

-Please see the opportunities page for more information on ways for undergraduate and graduate students to get involved.
+Graduate and undergraduate students are welcome to contact me to discuss current opportunities to get involved.
 The research page includes short descriptions of example projects that are on going or recently completed.
 You can find more information on the courses I teach, too.

 I hold a B.S. and M.S. in Mechanical Engineering from Texas A&M University (1998) and Rice University (2007) respectively.
 I am a Certified Reliability Engineer (CRE), and a Certified Safety Professional (CSP).

-If you are a prospective student, researcher, collaborator, or industry partner, please contact me via the information provided above.
+If you are a prospective student, researcher, client, collaborator, or industry partner, please contact me.